abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 So, basically, the functions that represent the elements of a monoid also form a monoid, under the operation of functional composition (and the functions that represent the elements that form a group also form a group).

-**Question:** Which are the identity elements of function groups?
+**Task 10:** Which are the identity elements of function groups?

-**Task:** Show that the functions representing inverse group elements are also inverse.
+**Task 11:** Show that the functions representing inverse group elements are also inverse.

 <!--